focusaurus/data/posts/problog/2016/03/javascript-try-catch-is-fail.md

 Now, this does require discipline to properly handle all error-first callbacks and some boilerplate comes with that.
 Failing to do so risks operational errors going undetected, but usually within a few lines of code, those operational errors are inadvertently escalated to programmer errors when you try to access the first record in a database query result array, which is undefined because the query failed and you ignored the error. **Operational errors eventually manifesting as impostor programmer errors are pretty bad (but...)**.
 I do see YOLO-ignore-the-error code occasionally in my consulting practice, but I'm usually able to make a convincing argument that all errors must be at the very least logged if you don't want to spend days debugging odd program behavior.

-### ES2015 async/await ruins this
+### ES2017 async/await ruins this

-Part of my motivation to write this post was exasperation encountering my first bleeding-edge babel/ES2015/ES2016 project that combines async functions, the await keyword, promises, and try/catch.
+Part of my motivation to write this post was exasperation encountering my first bleeding-edge babel/ES2015/ES20XX project that combines [async functions](https://tc39.github.io/ecmascript-asyncawait/) (Slated for ES2017), the await keyword, promises, and try/catch.
 You get code looking like this:

 ```
 try {